 Fahy has a great admiration for the Net-A-Porter founder, Natalie Massenet, who he says is a huge advocate for technology.
 Massenet’s orginal concept was to take Vogue Magazine and make it shoppable online, and the website now lends itself well to publishing content.

-The Edit is the site’s online magazine and, in February of this year, when more and more publishers are stopping print to become online only, Net-A-Porter launched a glossy print fashion magazine, Porter.
+The Edit is the site’s online magazine, and in February of this year, when more and more publishers are stopping print to become online only, Net-A-Porter launched a glossy print fashion magazine, Porter.

 “Technology is a fantastic career,” he says.
 “There are many aspects to it.”

-Interestingly, he points out that being a technologist in a fashion company no longer means employees get away without knowing anything about clothes because the IT team has to work so closely with the business.
+Interestingly, he points out that by being a technologist in a fashion company no longer means employees get away without knowing anything about clothes because the IT team has to work so closely with the business.

-Fahy also says he believes there is a significant shortfall of tech graduates in the country, and Net-A-Porter is taking on ten graduates for training schemes this year.
+Fahy also says he believes there’s a significant shortfall of tech graduates in the country, and Net-A-Porter is taking on ten graduates for training schemes this year.
 “A lot of tech companies will be doing the same,” he says.
 “We need people who will understand social media, because they’ll be the largest demographic.”